 • Managed Password (optional, default)

-• When the ChocolateyLocalAdmin account is used, it generates a managed password that is different on every machine, 32 characters long, meets complexity requirements, and basically very strong.
+• When the ChocolateyLocalAdmin account is used, it generates a managed password that is different on every machine.
+The password is 32 characters long, meets complexity requirements, and is basically very strong.

 • To determine the managed password, it would take access to the box and someone from Chocolatey Software who has access to the algorithm used to generate the password (more information in the FAQs below).